 Later that evening a watchman touring the school grounds heard groans and whining coming from inside the commissary.
 He unlocked the door and shook his head as the students filed out clasping their stomachs and groaning.

 The next day the boys were called into the disciplinarian’s office one by one.
-When Eugene arrived, JB Davis told him to kneel down on the whipping bench in the center of the room, then ambled to the wall, grabbed a wide rivet strap and walked casually to the window.
+When Eugene arrived, JB Davis told him to kneel down on the whipping bench in the center of the room, then ambled to the wall, grabbed a 3-ft length of rubber hose, and walked casually to the window.
 He yelled at the children playing outside to get their attention, then ordered them to gather around the window.
 When they were all crowded around, he announced , “I’ve got an Omaha boy in here named Standing Bear.
 How many lashes?”

 A boy outside shouted, “Fifty! ” Another yelled, “One hundred!”